AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-54660-new-input-attribute-sort-to-sort-customer-orders-in-graphql.md

 <u>Actual results</u>:

-It's not possible to sort the orders using GraphQL.
+It's not possible to sort the orders using [!DNL GraphQL].

 ## Apply the patch